Is mobile that important in search? Does it matter whether your site is mobile-friendly?

 Mobile-friendliness is a confirmed Google ranking factor.

-Businesses with outdated website designs should strongly consider upgrading in order to remain competitive in Google.
+Businesses with outdated website designs should strongly consider upgrading to remain competitive in Google.
+If you need some help getting started with implementing a mobile site, SEJ’s Mobile SEO ebook can help.

 Featured Image: Paulo Bobita/Search Engine Journal